BuoySoftware/guides/automation/README.md

 - Use prefix action functions according to element type.
   - `click` for links and buttons.
   - `select` for elements with options like dropdowns, radios, and checkboxes.
 - Use test flows for repeated logic and assertions.
-Refer to example `test_flows.md`
+Refer to [test flows](examples/test_flows.md) for additional details.
 - Prefer [fixtures] over hard coded values.
 - Prefer to find elements using [testid, role or label](examples/selectors.md)
 - Prefer to find elements by multiple locators versus creating new pageobjects